jpdown/AudioNormalizer/README.md

 ## Installation

 * Download the latest version of the mod [here](https://github.com/jpdown/BSReplayGain/releases).
+The latest dev build can be downloaded from [actions](https://github.com/jpdown/BSReplayGain/actions).
 * Place the dll in your Plugins folder

 ## Details